OutSystems/docs-product/src/ref/ui-patterns/mobile/stackedcards.md

     }

-## Defining specific heights for all Elements
+## Defining specific heights for all elements

 The height of the first element defines the height of each element in the Pattern.
 To set a specific height, use the following CSS code: